 Compensation and Benefits

-Overture Center offers a competitive salary commensurate with experience.
+Overture Center offers a salary range between $130,000 and $140,000, commensurate with experience.
 The total benefits package includes vacation and holiday time as well as medical, life, vision, and dental insurances, and short- and long-term disability.
-Retirement benefits are provided through a 401(k) plan, with Overture Center matching 100 percent of deferrals up to one percent, plus 50 percent of deferrals over one percent and up to six percent of employee compensation with immediate vesting.
+Retirement benefits are provided through a 401(k) plan, with Overture Center matching 100% of deferrals up to 1%, plus 50% of deferrals over 1% and up to 6% of employee compensation with immediate vesting.

 Applications and Inquiries